BloomTech-Labs/Labs8-OfflineReader/backend/README.md

 - `id` is auto generated.
 - `title` is required.
 - `date_saved` is default to today's date.
 No input necessary.
+Format is YYYY-MM-DD.

 ### /api/users/pages/<int:id>/